 Energy savings example: 2000 square foot house - rated at approximately 315 kWh* per summer in the Ontario, Canada, climate resulting in potential cash savings per house = $50 - $100/year depending on local climate, age of the house and local electricity rates.
 (Some studies have shown electricity reduction as high as 500 kWh.)
 Most houses built before 1984 will see greater energy savings due to lower attic insulation requirements.

 The Solar Attic Fan extends life of roofing materials.
 Asphalt shingles are designed to withstand abuse from the sun over many years, though they are subjected to damaging temperatures as a result of an over-heated attic.
 The greater ventilation offered by the Solar Attic Fan lowers attic temperatures, extending the life of roofing materials.

 As the Solar Attic Fan operates, the draw on air-conditioning diminishes, resulting in a longer life span of the air-conditioner.

 * Values obtained through extensive research conducted exclusively for iSolar by the Canadian Centre for Housing Technology (Natural Resources Canada, National Research Council of Canada) and the University of Ontario’s Institute of Technology

 Where can I get one?

-In Canada — Our Solar Attic Fan can be purchased at Lowe's Canada locations, at select Home Hardware Stores, various local independent roofing material stores, and from electric utility companies.
+In Canada — Our Solar Attic Fan can be purchased on Amazon, at select Home Hardware Stores, various local independent roofing material stores and from electric utility companies.
 It is not a Do-It-Yourself (D-I-Y) product, so if you buy it yourself, be sure to ask a professional to install it!